 In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense) until then.
 Currently, the Authority has one item, deferred pension outflows, that qualifies for reporting in this category.
-The pension obligation amounts are deferred and the length of the expense recognition period is equal to the average of the expected remaining service lives of all employees who are provided with pensions through the pension plan, determined as of the beginning of the measurement period.
+Deferred pension outflows consist of changes in actuarial assumptions, the difference between projected and actual investment earnings, changes in proportion, and contributions paid to PERA subsequent to the measurement date.

 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Authority has only one type of item, deferred pension inflows, that qualifies for reporting in this category.
-The differences between projected and actual economic experience are recognized over a four-year period.
+This amount consists of the difference between expected and actual economic experience.